-Console Advisory Connect is a feature to enable seamless onboarding of NetScaler SDX appliances onto NetScaler Console service.
+NetScaler Application Delivery Management (ADM) service connect is a feature to enable seamless onboarding of NetScaler SDX appliances onto NetScaler Console service.
 This feature helps NetScaler SDX appliances and NetScaler Console service to function as a holistic solution, which offers customers multi fold benefits.

-Console Advisory Connect feature lets the NetScaler SDX instance automatically connect with NetScaler Console service and send system, usage, and telemetry data to it.
+NetScaler Console service connect feature lets the NetScaler SDX instance automatically connect with NetScaler Console service and send system, usage, and telemetry data to it.
 Using this data, the NetScaler Console service gives you some insights and recommendations on your NetScaler SDX infrastructure - like quick identification of performance issues, and high resource usage.
 To harness the power of NetScaler Console service, you can choose to onboard your NetScaler SDX appliances to NetScaler Console service.
-The onboarding process uses Console Advisory Connect, and makes the experience seamless and faster for you.
+The onboarding process uses ADM service connect, and makes the experience seamless and faster for you.